ibm-apiconnect/clidocs/docs/v1008/governance/apic_compliance_validate_all.md

 # apic compliance:validate_all

-Validate Draft APIs within a Provider Organization using a Configuration File
+Validate APIs or Products within a Provider Organization using a Configuration File

 ## Synopsis

-Validate one or more Draft APIs within a Provider Organization, using a Configuration File which contains the URLs of the Draft APIs to validate and the Rulesets to use.
+Validate APIs or Products within a Provider Organization, using a Configuration File which contains the URLs of either APIs or Products to validate, as well as the Rulesets to use.

 ```
 apic compliance:validate_all --mode governance [flags]